 Put simply; the more myoglobin a meat contains, the darker red it will be.
-Some examples of red meat include beef, bison, lamb, and pork.
+Some examples of red meat include beef, bison, lamb, pork, and venison meat.

 The healthiest red meats you can eat are those in their unprocessed form, ideally raised in a natural environment.

 It’s widely accepted that red meat contains many important nutrients; specifically, protein, vitamin B12, and the minerals iron and zinc.

 This is only a selection of the beneficial compounds we can find in red meat, and there are many more.

 Notably, rates of iron deficiency anemia have been rising over recent years, effectively doubling between 2003 and 2012 in the United States (2).

 As the most significant dietary source of iron, could falling rates of red meat consumption be playing a role?